 PREPARING FOR AN HPDE EVENT

-Suggestions on Things to do 2 Weeks Before an Event – Prepared by former Hooked on Driving owner Don Clinkinbeard
+Suggestions on Things to do 2 Weeks Before an HPDE Event – Prepared by Don Clinkinbeard, ORPCA Member

 Clean your car up.
 Windows, paint, engine compartment.
 Make sure the brake fluid is fresh.
 The highest frequency failure we get at the track is boiled brake fluid because it was not fresh.
 The rain in the Pacific Northwest contributes to this as brake fluid absorbs water and that reduces the boiling point of the fluid.
 Ensure that your car has a current annual inspection and you have turned it in to us or you have a hard copy to bring with you to the track.